ShangzhiXu/Programming-practice-chat_bot/README.md

 Step check
   Speak you have 100¥
   Listen 10
-  Branch bye|ok,0,default
+  Branch ok,0,default
 Step default
-  Speak Is there anything else that I can help you？ Listen 30
+  Speak Is there anything that I can help you？
+  Listen 30
+  Branch angry|bad|not good,0,complaint
-  Branch check|account,0,check
+  Branch wine|check,3,check
 Step exit
   Speak Good bye, have a good day!
   Listen 0

 ```

 ### 脚本语言描述